Samoset Council: Camp Chickagami

+Camp Chickagami was a 40 acre camp located near Stevens Point, and was closed in 1974.
+Since 1974 the camp property has been leased to the University of Wisconsin–Stevens Point and is used as Central Wisconsin Environmental Station.
+The facilities at CWES are open to scouting units between October 1 and April 30.

 Order of the Arrow

 Tom Kita Chara (TKC) is a lodge of the Order of the Arrow, and is affiliated with the Samoset Council of the Boy Scouts of America.

 Lodge history

 After being chartered in December 1936, the first formal lodge meeting was held early in 1937 in Wausau, Wisconsin.
-That same summer Samoset Council's Executive Board approved the Order of the Arrow as an official part of the council's Boy Scout camping program.
+That same summer Samoset Council's executive board approved the Order of the Arrow as an official part of the council's Boy Scout camping program.
 As tradition indicates, a deer leaped through the first lodge ceremony.
 The name of the lodge, Tom Kita Chara, means "leaping buck" in the language of the Chippewa Indians, who lived in north-central Wisconsin.
 The lodge number is 96, meaning that it was the 96th lodge of the Order of the Arrow to be formed.
 The lodge name may have been briefly changed to "Tesomas" in 1938, or that may have been its nickname, but the name "Tom Kita Chara" was official by 1939 or 1940.

 In 1946, General Dwight D. Eisenhower was on vacation in Wisconsin.
 During his stay, members of the lodge visited and made him an honorary member.
 In turn, he later sent the lodge a letter and a sword, which are now located in the Archives Room at Tesomas Scout Camp, and are available for public viewing.
 The sword was part of his family for many generations as indicated by the original spelling of his family name — Eisenhauer.

 In 1947, the first Winter Banquet was held, which is now an annual event.
 Also that same year, a TKC version of the Lenni Lenape legend was written, to be used in the calling-out ceremony.
 Later in 1947 the National Order of the Arrow Bulletin published it, and gave TKC full credit for its original development.
 The National Committee adopted it as its official version, and it is still used by TKC as well as many other lodges in the Order.
 The original script is located in the Archives Room at Tesomas Scout Camp.